cbw1243/cdlRotate/README.md

-## Access Cropland Data Layer (CDL) data and calculate land use changes over time
+## cdlRotate: Access Cropland Data Layer (CDL) data and calculate land use changes over time

+The Cropland Data Layer (CDL) is a raster, geo-referenced, crop-specific land cover data layer that provides crop-specific land cover classification product of more than 100 crop categories grown in the United States over time.
+It is provided by the National Agricultural Statistics Service (NASS) of the United States Department of Agriculture.
+The [CropScape](https://nassgeodata.gmu.edu/CropScape/) is a an web interface to access the visualize the CDL data.

 ## Description
 The R package allows users to download CDL data for any area of interest and also calculate land use changes over time, including crop rotations (e.g., corn - soybeans).